-Why I love launching ( …and is the launch model right for you?)
+Why I love launching ( …and could it be right for you?)

-There were invitations to the free events: Fall in Love with Sales week, the Heart-Centred Sales Masterclass and Q&A sessions.
+There were invitations free events: Fall in Love with Sales week, the Heart-Centred Sales Masterclass and Q&A sessions.
 You may even have noticed me popping up on your Facebook newsfeed much more than usual.
 In fact if I got it right it might have felt a bit like I was “everywhere” for a couple of weeks.
-Possibly even starting to feel just a tiny bit annoying if joining my programme didn’t feel like the right thing for you right now – but if you are reading this today, not so annoying that you decided you don’t want to hear from me anymore!
+Possibly even starting to feel just a tiny bit annoying if joining my programme didn’t feel like the right thing for you right now – but if you are reading this today, not quite so annoying that you decided you don’t want to hear from me anymore!